aiff/play2demo/README.md

 # play-streaming-scala

-This is an example Play template that demonstrates Streaming with Server Sent Events or Comet, using Akka Streams.

-Please see the documentation at:
+This is an example Play template that demo listwiget Please see the documentation at:

 * <https://www.playframework.com/documentation/latest/ScalaComet>